nameerfdt/cse210-06/README.md

 ### Cast

-*Storage for individual artifacts and actors to exist.
+* Storage for individual artifacts and actors to exist.
 Moves Artifacts and Actors Relevant to their velocity.
+Appies mainly to miner and atifacts.

 ## Directing